-University of Wisconsin-Eau Claire students Aaron Ellefson and Cuyler Monahan didn’t let COVID-19 deter their collaborative research into developing a clinical foam to protect cancer patients from radiation during treatment.
+University of Wisconsin-Eau Claire students Aaron Ellefson and Cuyler Monahan didn’t let COVID-19 deter their collaborative research into developing a clinical foam to protect cancer patients from damaging healthy tissue during treatment.

 Ellefson, a senior materials science major from Eden Prairie, Minnesota, and Monahan, a senior materials science and engineering major from Mount Horeb, received the Tim Higgins Innovation Award and the $500 prize in the WiSys 2020 Student Research & Innovation Showcase this summer for “demonstrating significant innovative, economic and societal impact.”
 Higgins is a former UW System Board of Regents member.

 WiSys is an independent, nonprofit organization that assists patent technologies developed in UW System schools and works with companies on the inventions.